 - Raise awareness of the Expungement Scheme.

-Between February and June 2018 we will host four workshops, supported by a City of Melbourne Community Grant.
+Between April and June 2018 we will host four Pride Workshops, supported by a City of Melbourne Community Grant.
 If you participate in a workshop you will be invited to share what Pride means to you and to reflect on the historical treatment of gay and bisexual men.
 Workshops will include mask making and portraits.
 The portraits and stories will be shared on this page to affirm homosexuality as an equal way of being.
-Workshop dates are listed below and more information is available in the InfoSheet2018.
-Bookings essential – please read info sheet.
+Workshop dates are listed below and more information is available in the information sheet (here).
+Bookings essential

 Our 2017 pilot workshops were powerful and fun – see workshop photos below by Lisa White, The Social Photographer.
-The portraits from these workshops will be exhibited for Midsumma 2018 (details below).
+The portraits were exhibited for Midsumma 2018 (details below).

 David Morrison: I like being gay